delabassee/bacasable/kotlin.md

 The [Kotlin helper](https://github.com/fnproject/cli/blob/master/langs/kotlin.go) is pretty straightforward :
 * [GenerateBoilerplate()](https://github.com/fnproject/cli/blob/db4334233b35e419ac616a3fb0a41d2e8972c1c6/langs/kotlin.go#L45-L79) will generates the boilerplate function and the simple test harness.

 * [BuildFromImage() and RunFromImage()](https://github.com/fnproject/cli/blob/db4334233b35e419ac616a3fb0a41d2e8972c1c6/langs/kotlin.go#L29-L37) specify the Docker images to use.
-The Build image will be invoked to compile the Kotlin function and produce a JAR, the Run image will be used to run that JAR.
-In this case, the kotlin code will be compiled to JavaByte code so we can use the standard Java FDK Docker image.
+The Build image will be invoked to compile the Kotlin function into a JAR while the Run image will be used to run that JAR.
+In this particular case, the Kotlin code will be compiled to JavaByte code so we can use the standard Java FDK Docker image.
 This will give us some nice freebies such as function input and output binding.
 Those 2 entries will be added to the function configuration file (func.yaml).

 * [DockerfileBuildCmds()](https://github.com/fnproject/cli/blob/db4334233b35e419ac616a3fb0a41d2e8972c1c6/langs/kotlin.go#L93-L99) is copying the sources of the function into the (Build) Docker image and add a call to *kotlinc* to compile the function.